Anas Al-Sharif: Media and press freedom organizations

 Al Jazeera Media Network condemned the strike as a "premeditated assassination" and "yet another blatant and premeditated attack on press freedom", noting that Al-Sharif and his colleagues were among the few journalists still reporting from Gaza.
 The Qatari network accused Israel of attempting to suppress coverage of its military actions.
 Al Jazeera managing editor Mohamed Mawad said that Al-Sharif's killing followed a pattern of "degrading, delegitimizing, smearing, and then killing" other Palestinian journalists.
 The Palestinian Journalists' Syndicate described it as a "bloody crime".

 Press freedom organizations, including the CPJ, RSF, and the International Federation of Journalists reiterated that journalists are civilians under international law and must not be targeted.
 Sara Qudah of the CPJ stated "Israel's pattern of labeling journalists as militants without providing credible evidence raises serious questions about its intent and respect for press freedom.
 The National Press Club president Mike Balsamo stated that "Journalists must be able to work without being targeted or killed", and that all parties have to abide by international law.
 PEN America stated that the assassination may be a war crime and decried "the fact that al-Sharif's family, friends, and colleagues must now defend him from unsupported accusations rather than being able to mourn him and honour his legacy as a journalist".

-Articles condemning Al-Sharif's assassination have been written by The Guardian editorial board, the Mail & Guardian editorial board, Lydia Polgreen, Gideon Levy, Nesrine Malik, Mohamad Bazzi, Stephen Thrasher, and others.
+Articles condemning Al-Sharif's assassination have been written by The Guardian editorial board, the Mail & Guardian editorial board, Lydia Polgreen, Gideon Levy, Nesrine Malik, Mohamad Bazzi, Steven Thrasher, and others.